 Having made these general recommendations, this article presents some ideas for tax and financial planning to review before the end of the year.

-Editor's Note: See related FAQs on this website for a year-end checklist and for ideas on exercising stock options and on selling company stock at the end of 2020.
+Editor's Note: See related FAQs on this website for a year-end checklist and for ideas on exercising stock options and on selling company stock at year-end.
 In addition, other articles discuss year-end planning specifically for restricted stock and RSUs and employee stock purchase plans.

 The Tax Cuts & Jobs Act keeps the current seven income tax brackets, reducing the rates and changing the income thresholds that apply.
 The rates are now 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
 This means you have lower rates for compensation income, interest, ordinary dividends, and short-term capital gains.

 Key Income Thresholds In 2022 That Affect Your Taxes